openhab/openhab-google-assistant/README.md

 ## Requirements

 * Google account with "Actions on Google" and "Google Cloud Functions" access
-* oAuth2 Server/Provider (like Google Cloud or Amazon Login)
 * openHAB server that a Google Cloud service endpoint can access

 ## Google Cloud Functions